Hudson's Bay Company: 18th-century history

 Conversely, a number of inland HBC "houses" pre-date the construction of Cumberland House, in 1774.
 Henley House, (HH) established in 1743, inland from Hudson Bay, at the confluence of the Albany and Kenogami Rivers, a prime strategic location between Upland and Lowland Indigenous peoples, as well as the rival English and French traders.
 HH was dependent on Albany River – Fort Albany for lines of communication.
 Henley House was sacked in 1754, and its servants killed.
 Three of the five attackers (rebels?) were apprehended at Albany Fort and hanged on June 21, 1755.
 HH was raised a few years later, then rebuilt in 1759, only to be sacked again immediately.
 Next, the inland houses of Split Lake and Nelson Houses were established between 1740 and 1760.
 These were dependent on York River – York Factory and Churchill River, respectively.
 Although not inland, Richmond Fort was established in 1749.
 This was on an island within Hudson Bay.
 It was titled a "New Discovery" in 1749, and by 1750 was titled Richmond Gulf.
 The name was changed to Richmond Fort and given the abbreviation RF from 1756 to 1759, it served mainly as a trade goods and provisions storage location.
 Additional inland posts were Capusco River and Chickney Creek, both circa 1750.
 Likewise, Brunswick (1776), New Brunswick (1777), Gloucester (1777), Upper Hudson (ca. 1778), Lower Hudson (1779), Rupert, and Wapiscogami Houses were established in the 1770s.
 These post-date Cumberland House, yet speak to the expanding inland incursion of the HBC in the last quarter of the 18th century.
 Minor posts also during this time period include Mesackamy/Mesagami Lake (1777), Sturgeon Lake (1778), and Beaver Lake Posts.

+On their way to Canada from London, the Company's ships would call in at Stromness in Orkney to take on water and supplies.
+For most of the Eighteenth Century Orkney became the Company's principal recruiting ground.

 In 1779, other traders founded the North West Company (NWC) in Montreal as a seasonal partnership to provide more capital and to continue competing with the HBC.
 It became operative for the outfit of 1780 and was the first joint-stock company in Canada and possibly North America.
 The agreement lasted one year.
 A second agreement established in 1780 had a three-year term.
 The company became a permanent entity in 1783.
 By 1784, the NWC had begun to make serious inroads into the HBC's profits.